-What is Dematerialization of shares?
+What is Dematerialisation of shares?

 Dematerialization refers to the process of converting physical share certificates and securities into an electronic form like we holds shares of listed companies.
 This transition eliminates the need for paper-based certificates, making the ownership and transfer of securities easier, safer, and more transparency.
 The goal is to enhance transparency and governance by transitioning from physical share certificates to electronic formats.